jameswilson/jameswilson.github.io/_posts/2004-02-09-blogmapper-bummer.md

 Apparently you have to have a Blogger Pro account to get an RSS feed.
 The catch is that they are currently not accepting orders for upgrades (once again crap!).

-In the mean time, I'm looking into MapBureau's other solutions...  <br />
+In the mean time, I'm looking into MapBureau's other solutions...